anoushka-rufus-1808/juneCtasksBasic/README.md

 Define and operate on complex numbers using addcomp() and subcomp()

 Use structs to manage complex numbers as a data type

+📁 File Handling and I/O
+➤ File Operations

+Create a file and write a message using fopen() and fprintf()

+Use fscanf() and fprintf() with stdin and stdout

+Display a custom message using stderr

+Read input using getchar() and print using putchar() (until EOF)

+Copy contents of one file to another using command-line arguments

+Check for file creation errors using fopen() and NULL checks